Waxable vs waxless classic cross country skis

 The superior performance comes from the fact kick waxes are infinitely adjustable.
 There’s a wide range of waxes, even within one brand, and you can select different kick wax for different conditions.

 You can fine tune both the grip and glide characteristics of your kick wax.
 For example, you can layer and lengthen your wax application to adjust your kick and glide.

 This sounds more complicated than it is.
 It doesn't take long to figure out which waxes work well in your area.

 It can be really useful to make these sorts of adjustments and using kick wax almost always results in skis that are faster than waxless skis.

-- The added cost for buying waxing tools and a selection of kick waxes.
+- The added cost for buying waxing tools and kick waxes.

 - The time it takes to apply and remove grip wax.